mesosphere/d2iq-engineering-blog/content/posts/dkp-and-kubevirt-part-1/index.md

 ```

 The `virt-launcher` pod has multiple stages and tasks:
 * `container-disk-binary` and `volumecontainerdisk-init` prepare the disk image.
 The examples, used in this blog post, are using docker images as source which containts the base images for Cirros or Ubuntu.
-The init pods extract the qcow2 file `disk.img` and prepare it, so Libvirt is able to use it.
+The init pods extract the qcow2 file `disk.img` and prepare it, so libvirt is able to use it.
 Other sources can be isos or qcow2 images downloaded directly by the init pods from http sources or fileshares.
 * `volumecontainerdisk` copies the disk image to the right directory.
 * `compute`, the main container, controlls the virtual machine via libvirt.
 This container can be used to run `virsh` commands again libvirt: